How to Age Well: what you need to know about aging well

 Researchers have found that men and women who eat a healthy diet and get the right nutrients have longer, stronger examples of DNA structures called telomeres.
 These are thought to be key in understanding and measuring the process of ageing.

-Simple habits to help you age well
+Simple habits for aging well

 That said, nutrition is not the only factor.
 While it plays an important role in looking after our brains, it’s just one piece of the puzzle.
 Beyond keeping an eye on our diet, there are a series of simple, everyday behaviours that can make a huge difference as we grow older.
 They help keep our brains strong and flexible (it sounds weird, but trust us, it’s what you want).